 - 1. Complete a five-year bar/lounge lease. - Achievement Anticipated.
 An RFP was released on January 31st 2024.
 A new concession agreement is scheduled to start on May 1, 2024. - 2.
-Complete a five- year café/restaurant lease. - Achievement Anticipated.
-An RFP was released on January 31st, 2024.
-A new concession agreement is scheduled to start on May 1, 2024.
+Complete a five- year café/restaurant lease. - Not Achieved.
+The Airport Administration will work with and seek out potential restaurants and release a new RFP.